0xMiya/Guides/Installation/Gentoo/gentoo.md

 ### Block devices

-Block devices represent and abstract interface to the disk.
+Block devices represent an abstract interface to the disk.
 User programs can use block devices to interact with the disk without worrying what type the disk is.
 The program can simply address the storage on the disk as a bunch of contagious, randomly-accessible 4096-byte (4KiB) blocks.